SODCO

 PROPOSALS AND EXPEDITIONS

-U.S. Scientific Ocean Drilling (SOD) expeditions will be funded through the National Science Foundation's (NSF) Sub-Seafloor Sampling Program (S3P).
-NSF will circulate an announcement about submitting new drilling proposals.
+U.S. Scientific Ocean Drilling (SciOD) expeditions will be funded through the NSF U.S. Sub-Seafloor Sampling Program (S3P).
 All drilling proposals will be evaluated through NSF's confidential peer-review process.
+NSF S3P accepts proposals anytime through research.gov:

 • contract the vessel, drilling and coring equipment, and downhole tools;